roman-milk/roman-milk.github.io/a-secretary-changed.md

  I couldn't believe what she was wearing...

  Me and Max sat, drinking.
 Well he was having a few.
 When he ordered me a second martini I started to take very small sips.
 Already tipsy, I wanted to remember what I was doing.
 And I wanted to remember it tomorrow.
-Report_Story #2